mjcasy/infohet/README.md

 ```

 Visualise gene-wise information - the amount of information gain from
 knowing the cellular allocation of transcripts for each gene.
+This
+corresponds to the information left unexplained by assuming each gene is
+homogenous in expression.

 Homogeneity, adjusted for the difference in total count depths of cells,
 is simulated to provide a null baseline of information.